hapipal/confidence/README.md

 Validates the provided configuration, clears any existing configuration, then loads the configuration where:

 - `document` - an object containing a **confidence** configuration object generated from a parsed JSON document.
+  If the document is invlaid, will throw an error.

 ```javascript
 var document = {